 v) Hide or remove posts that attempt to undermine or turn people against official public health advice, eg COVID-19 Alert Level rules and guidance

-vi) Block users who continue to disregard the NMH Social Media User Terms of Engagement
+vi) Block users who continue to disregard our Social Media User Terms of Engagement

 vii) Ask you to find use an alternative channel to share information and views that are important to you but that we deem to be potentially detrimental to public health.

-How Nelson Marlborough Health responds to questions and requests via social media
+How we respond to questions and requests via social media

-How Nelson Marlborough Health responds to complaints via social media
+How we respond to complaints via social media

 It’s good to hear if we get things right – and we need to know if we can do things better.

-Our Facebook pages and social media communities are not a formal complaints channel however.
-Please use the online form, or phone numbers listed on our webpage.
+Our Facebook pages and social media communities are not formal complaints channel, however.

-NMH may post links to third-party site on its social media pages.
-NMH is not responsible for the content on those sites.
+We may post links to third-party sites on our social media pages.
+We are not responsible for the content on those sites.